-If Specimen Delivery to the Lab Will be Greater Than 1 Hour: Specimen should be stored at 2-8°C. The specimen can remain at this temperature for up to 4 days.
+If Specimen Delivery to the Lab is Not Immediate: Store specimen at 2-8°C.

 After 4 Days at 2-8°C: Too much degradation of viral nucleic acids will have taken place, and the specimen will be deemed non-viable.